Disclaimer

 The following screen is opened:

-Only select specific web services to which you want to grant access when building your own link.
-If you want to link to existing software then select 'All web services'.
+- Select only specific web services to which you want to grant access when building your own link.

 Was this article helpful?